kkesley/kkesley/README.md

 ### Pages

-Currently, there are only 3 pages in my website
+Currently, there are 6 pages in my website

 1. Home
 2. Project List
 3. Project Detail
+4. Blog List
+5. Blog Detail
+6. Resume

 Most of the content is static, except projects which are coming from AWS DynamoDB.